Chapter 5

 5.6 Existential there

-An existential there (tagged EX) starts the ripple effect of needing a locally present verb that is marked with an existential verb code by setting the SbjType parameter of the clause to have there_subject as its value.
-The existential verb licensed by this SbjType parameter setting might be the main verb (with code ;~ex_V, ;~ex_Vp, or ;~ex_Vpr) or a catenative verb (with code ;~ex_cat_Vt, ;~ex_cat_Vg, or ;~ex_cat_Ve_passive_).
+An existential there (tagged EX) starts the ripple effect of needing a locally present verb with an existential verb code by setting the clause SbjType parameter to there_sbj.
+The existential verb licensed by this SbjType setting might be the main verb (with code ;~ex_V, ;~ex_Vp or ;~ex_Vpr) or a catenative verb (with code ;~ex_cat_Vt, ;~ex_cat_Vg or ;~ex_cat_Ve_passive_).
 Either way, this verb itself gives rise to the additional need for an existential subject (NP-ESBJ) as one of its selected complements.

 | ?- tphrase_set_string([w('BEP',';~ex_V','Is'), w('EX','there'), w('D','a'), w('N','doctor')]), parse(clause_top_layer(matrix_interrogative,[])).